Resources for Difficult Moments

 • Put your hand on your heart.

-• And now see if you can actually meet your feelings with kindness.
+• Now, say out loud, "of course you feel this way," and see if you can actually meet your feelings with respect and kindness.

-• Even if you don't like them or agree with them, these feelings came from somewhere.
+• Even if you don't like them or agree with them, these feelings came from somewhere, and need skillful attention.

-• See what happens if you just give them some space.
+• See what happens if you just give them some space for a little while.

-• Take a couple more breaths, softening your hearth and your body, and giving yourself a little more space to feel and to be.
+• Take a few more breaths, softening your heart and your body, and giving yourself a little more space to feel and to be.

 Sometimes, when we just stop fighting ourselves, this by itself creates a tiny break in the intensity of feelings.
-In that gap there's the potential for a shift.
+In that gap there's the potential for a more significant shift.

 As Leonard Cohen says,